About Worship

 This taking in and then responding to God's blessings is a model for how we are called to live our lives.

-Christians “breath in” daily blessings (Luther says, “God richly and daily provides me with all that I need to daily support this body and life”) and then we respond to these blessings by “breathing out;“ that is by caring for and serving the people of the world in how we act toward others and live out our vocations.
+Christians breath in daily blessings (Luther says, God richly and daily provides me with all that I need to daily support this body and life, and then we respond to these blessings by breathing out; that is by caring for and serving the people of the world in how we act toward others and live out our vocations.

-Worship is more than just an experience for Sunday morning – its training for the rest of the week.
+Worship is more than just an experience for Sunday morning it's training for the rest of the week.

-The Gospels say that Jesus took “the cup” after supper.
-If scripture shows the disciples drinking from a common cup why do we have a chalice and individual cups…
+The Gospels say that Jesus took the cup after supper.
+If scripture shows the disciples drinking from a common cup why do we have a chalice and individual cups

-The reference to a common cup is stated in three of the Gospels (and Paul’s letter to the Corinthians).
-But we always need to look at scripture and decide if we are seeing something PRESCRIBED (must do) or DESCRIBED (its what they did.)
+The reference to a common cup is stated in three of the Gospels (and Paul's letter to the Corinthians).
+But we always need to look at scripture and decide if we are seeing something PRESCRIBED (must do) or DESCRIBED (it's what they did.)
 Scripture does not explicitly command the use of a common cup.

 However in the late 1800's people became increasingly aware that germs caused disease.
 They worried that the common cup could transmit them.
 In response to this some American churches began using individual cups.